bottlepy/bottle/docs/index.rst

 .. rubric:: Footnotes

 ..
 [1] Usage of the template or server adapter classes requires the corresponding template or server modules.
+..
+[2] Bottle 0.13 technically still works with Python 3.6 and 3.7 but is not tested with those versions.